 t: 0116 241 8331 e: email@example.com

 Personality Disorder, often misunderstood even by professionals, is a diagnosis causing distress to the sufferers and presenting a great opportunity to the professionals.
-Below is a list of Personality Disorder training courses we can bring to your own organisation for a fixed all-inclusive fee, no matter where you are.
-All of the training is accredited by APT (The Association for Psychological Therapies), backed by the weight of over 100,000 professionals having attended APT courses since foundation in 1981.
+Below is a list of Personality Disorder training courses we can bring to your own organisation for a fixed all-inclusive fee, no matter where you are (or attend as an individual).
+All of the training is accredited by the Association for Psychological Therapies (APT), backed by the weight of over 150,000 professionals having attended APT courses since foundation in 1981.

 A 3-day course.